jdinitto/multilineTruncation/README.md

 Works in Chromes, Firefoxes, and IE8 and up.

 ## To Use
 Scripts and stylesheets to call.
-I call the latest jQuery version here, but as long as it's v1.6+, it should be fine. :
+I call the latest jQuery version here, but as long as it's v1.6+, it should be fine:
 `<script data-require="jquery@2.2.4" data-semver="2.2.4" src="https://ajax.googleapis.com/ajax/libs/jquery/2.2.4/jquery.min.js"></script>`
 `<link rel="stylesheet" href="css/styles.css" />`
 `<script src="js/script.js"></script>`